Description & Apply

 Compensation

-Files will be reviewed as received, and finalists will be invited to participate in a virtual interview or an in-person visit with a chance to meet graduate school faculty, the Dean of the Graduate Program, and UCDS mentors.
-Positions are offered on a rolling basis until all spaces for the 2025-26 Teaching fellow Cohort are filled (typically by mid-May).
+Applications submitted between January 20, 2026 and February 27, 2026 will be reviewed as received, and finalists will be invited to participate in a virtual or an in-person interview.
+Applications submitted between February 28 and April 10th will be considered through the same process during the second round.
+Positions are offered on a rolling basis until all spaces for the 2026-27 Teaching Fellow Cohort are filled.

 Diversity, Equity, Inclusion & Belonging